pantheon-systems/documentation/source/_docs/guides/sendgrid.md

 3. Visit `/admin/config/services/sendgrid` once you've logged into your Drupal site as administrator.
 Paste your API Key and click **Save Settings**.

-4. Implement the [Composer Manager solution](/docs/unsupported-modules-plugins/#composer-manager) from our guide on unsupported modules to address issues with the required Composer Manager module.
+4. Implement the suggested [Composer Manager solution](/docs/unsupported-modules-plugins/#composer-manager) to address known issues with the required Composer Manager module.

 5. Run the following [Terminus](/docs/terminus) command to install SendGrid Integration dependencies with Composer Manager: